 The thesis is the end result of independent research and must be written according to the UO Graduate School requirements as set forth in the Style Manual for Theses and Dissertations.

 You should also familiarize yourself with the Graduate School requirements for a MS degree with thesis.
-These can be found on the Graduate School website: http://gradschool.uoregon.edu/node/216
+These can be found on the Graduate School website.

 To summarize these requirements, you need: